sdetannguyen/ui-api-selenium/README.md

-# QA Assessment - UI & API Automation
+# UI & API Automation with Selenium

 Some simple test scripts related to UI and API Automation for https://fundingsocieties.com application